phoenixthrush/phoenixthrush.github.io/README.md

 # Windows

-Early support with wsl <br>
+-Early support with wsl <br>
-Just enable "windows-subsystem for linux" in the optionalfeatures menue and download Ubuntu or Kali Linux from the Microsoft Store! <br>
+-Just enable "windows-subsystem for linux" in the optionalfeatures menue and download Ubuntu or Kali Linux from the Microsoft Store! <br>
-After that open wsl and do the steps for Linux! <br>
+-After that open wsl and do the steps for Linux! <br>

 # MacOS